Research Grant

 Angela Lassig

 In 2018, the recipients were: Wellington historian Dr Vincent O’Malley – whose fine book The Great War for New Zealand: Waikato 1800-2000, was published by Bridget Williams Books in 2016 – received a research grant to assist him to begin work on a book on the New Zealand Wars aimed at secondary school students as well as a general market.
-And Auckland dress historian Angela Lassig received a research grant towards the publication of an illustrated book on the history of women’s dress in nineteenth century New Zealand.
+And Auckland dress historian Angela Lassig received a research grant towards the research for a history of women’s dress in nineteenth century New Zealand.
 Ms Lassig has drawn almost all her material from the rich and diverse collections of the Turnbull Library.
-She will be making use of letters and diaries, cartoons and advertisements, sketchbooks and photographs, to create an accessible social history for the study and enjoyment of New Zealand women’s dress and textile heritage.
+She has been exploring letters and diaries, cartoons and advertisements, sketchbooks and photographs, to create an accessible social history for the study and enjoyment of New Zealand women’s dress and textile heritage.

 ryan-bodman-2016